willshacklett/Constraint-Field-Theory/README.md

 # Constraint Field Theory (CFT)

+This project is exploratory but disciplined.
+Claims are intentionally scoped, terminology is defined before use, and every proposed mechanism is paired with a potential route to falsification.

 Constraint Field Theory proposes that many “limits” we observe in complex systems (physics, biology, cognition, engineered software) can be modeled as a field-like structure that:
 - propagates constraints,